pyusb/pyusb/docs/tutorial.rst

 same time.
 You better understand this concept if you think of an interface as a logical device.
 For example, let's imagine a multifunction printer, which is at the same time a printer and a scanner.
-To keep things simple (or at least as simple as we can), let's consider it has just one configuration.
+To keep things simple (or at least as simple as we can), let's consider that it has just one configuration.
 As we have a printer and a scanner, the configuration has two interfaces, one for the printer and one for the scanner.
 A device with more than one interface is called a composite device.
 When you connect your multifunction printer to your computer, the Operating System would load two different drivers: one for each "logical" peripheral you have [#]_.

-And about the alternate setting?
-Good you have asked.
+What about the alternate setting?
+Good you asked.
 An interface has one or more alternate settings.
 An interface with just one alternate setting is considered to not having an alternate settting [#]_.
 Alternate settings are for interfaces which configurations are for devices, i.e, for each interface, you can have only one alternate setting active.
-For example, USB spec says that a device cannot have a isochronous endpoint in its primary alternate setting [#]_, so a streaming device must have at least two alternate setttings, with the second one having the isochronous endpoint(s).
+For example, USB spec says that a device cannot have an isochronous endpoint in its primary alternate setting [#]_, so a streaming device must have at least two alternate setttings, with the second one having the isochronous endpoint(s).
 But as opposed to configurations, interfaces with just one alternate setting don't need to be set [#]_.
 You select an interface alternate setting